 - The Garden creates a spirit of belonging and cooperation as we:

-- Volunteer for Team roles and general Work Bees to enhance of the Garden area and its features.
+- Volunteer for Committee roles and general Work Bees to enhance of the Garden area and its features.

 - Prepare the garden for each season